 Travelers should be in good health and comfortable walking or standing for extended periods of time.
 Daily activities may include city walking tours, visits to sites, game drives on bumpy roads, or easy hikes.

 Click here for a description of all activity levels.

 In the eastern Serengeti, we stay in eco-friendly, mobile safari tents situated to maximize wildlife viewing while keeping in harmony with our surroundings.
 Each tent is comfortably appointed and features private facilities with queen beds, fine linens, and a hot shower.

 We tap into National Geographic’s vast network to design unique travel experiences for the whole family, filled with hands-on activities and memorable moments.
-A special aspect of this expedition is the Kid-to-Kid Connection, which links every young traveler with a pen pal of similar age in Tanzania.
-During our stay in the Eastern Serengeti, kids will spend time in a Maasai village getting acquainted with their pen pals.
-We'll learn phrases in Swahili and the local language, Maa; play a friendly game of soccer; and teach our Maasai friends traditional American games.
+A special aspect of this expedition is the Kid-to-Kid Connection, which links every young traveler with a child of similar age in Tanzania.
+During our stay in the Eastern Serengeti, kids will spend time in a Maasai village getting acquainted with their new friends.
+We'll learn phrases in Swahili and the local language, Maa; play a friendly game of soccer and teach our Maasai friends traditional American games.